GurJas1882/gurjas1882/README.md

 • 🇨🇦 Passionate full-stack developer from Canada
 <br>• 🚀 Started coding 7 years ago, got serious about it 4 years ago
-<br>• 💻 Primarily work with JavaScript and Node.j
+<br>• 💻 Primarily work with JavaScript and Node.js

 ## 💻 What I know: